How to Migrate Office 365 Groups to Another Tenant – Quick Guide

 Wrapping it Together

 Nowadays, merger & acquisition activities are becoming common.
-And the organizations(after joining hands) using Office 365 need to consolidate all the crucial data including group members to maintain smooth work operation.
+And the organizations(after joining hands) using Office 365 need to consolidate all the crucial data including group members to maintain smooth work operations.
 However, the data migration process is more complicated than you think.